teribogard/teribogard/README.md

 ## What I'm into:

 - 💻 Coding in Java.
-- 🛠️ Playing with [Frameworks, libraries, tools you use]
+- 🛠️ Playing with IntelliJ,GitHub
-- 🚀 Exploring [Any specific areas you're interested in]
+- 🚀 Exploring Phyton

 ## My Projects: